Isabel-SIM/INVESTMENT-ANALYSIS-WITH-DATA-VISUALISATION/README.md

 ## Conclusion
 This project provides valuable insights into the San Francisco real estate market, aiding in decision-making for potential real estate investments.

-For a more detailed analysis and visualizations, please refer to the [Jupyter Notebook](https://github.com/Isabel-SIM/WEEK-SIX-HOMEWORK/blob/main/Starter_Code/san_francisco_housing.ipynb)
+For a more detailed analysis and visualisations, please refer to the [Jupyter Notebook](https://github.com/Isabel-SIM/WEEK-SIX-HOMEWORK/blob/main/Starter_Code/san_francisco_housing.ipynb)